 Operating Expenses.
 Our operating expenses fall into three categories: (1) selling, marketing and product support; (2) general and administrative; and (3) research and development.
 Selling, marketing and product support expenses consist of various costs related to sales and support of our products, including salaries, benefits and commissions paid to our personnel; commissions paid to third parties; travel, trade show and advertising costs; second-tier technical support for Econolite; and general product support, where applicable.
 General and administrative expenses consist of certain corporate and administrative functions that support the development and sales of our products and provide an infrastructure to support future growth.
 These expenses include management, supervisory and staff salaries and benefits, legal and auditing fees, travel, rent and costs associated with being a public company, such as board of director fees, listing fees and annual reporting expenses.
 Research and development expenses consist mainly of salaries and benefits for our engineers and third party costs for consulting and prototyping.
 We measure all operating expenses against our annually approved budget, which is developed with achieving a certain operating margin as a key focus.
-Also included in operating expenses are acquisition related expenses, income related to the earn-out reversal, impairment charges, restructuring costs and non-cash expense for intangible asset amortization.
+Also included in operating expenses are restructuring costs and non-cash expense for intangible asset amortization.